-- (a) The term "grievance" shall mean a dispute filed on a form referenced in Section 20.3(c) concerning the interpretation or application of a specific term or provision of this Agreement, subject to those exclusions appearing in other Articles of this Agreement. - (b) The term "grievant" shall mean: - (1) a faculty member or group of faculty members who has/have filed a grievance in a dispute over a provision of this Agreement which confers rights upon the faculty member(s); - (2) the UFF where it has filed a grievance without the aggrieved faculty member(s) in a dispute over a provision of this agreement which confers rights upon such faculty members(s); or - (3) the UFF where it has filed a grievance in a dispute over a provision of this Agreement which confers rights upon the UFF.
+- (a) The term "grievance" shall mean a dispute filed on a form referenced in Section 20.3(c) concerning the interpretation or application of a specific term or provision of this Agreement, subject to those exclusions appearing in other Articles of this Agreement. - (b) The term "grievant" shall mean: - (1) a faculty member or group of faculty members who has/have filed a grievance in a dispute over a provision of this Agreement which confers rights upon the faculty member(s); - (2) the UFF where it has filed a grievance without the aggrieved faculty member(s) in a dispute over a provision of this agreement which confers rights upon such faculty members(s); or - (3) the UFF where it has filed a grievance in a dispute over a provision of this Agreement.
 A grievance filed by the FSU Chapter of the UFF which alleges a violation of its rights by the University may be initiated at Step 2.
 A grievance of a decision made by the President or the Provost is to be initiated at Step 2.
 The parties may agree to consolidate grievances of a similar nature to expedite the review process. - (c) Grievance Forms.
 Each grievance, request for review, and notice of arbitration must be submitted in writing on the appropriate form attached to this Agreement as Appendix "C", "D", or "E", respectively, and shall be signed by the grievant.
 All grievance forms shall be dated when the grievance is received.
 If there is difficulty in meeting any time limit, the UFF representative may sign such documents for the grievant; however, grievant's signature shall be provided prior to the Step 1 meeting or Step 2 meeting if filed directly at Step 2.
-The aforementioned grievance forms, as well as Appendix "H", may be filed by means of fax, United States mail, or any other recognized means of delivery. - 20.4 Burden of Proof.
-In all grievances except disciplinary grievances in accordance with Article 16, Disciplinary Action and Job Abandonment and any other exceptions stated elsewhere in this Agreement, the burden of proof shall be on the faculty member.
-In disciplinary grievances, the burden of proof shall be on the Board. - 20.5 Representation.
-The UFF shall have the exclusive right to represent any faculty member in a grievance filed hereunder, unless a faculty member elects self-representation or to be represented by legal counsel.
-If a faculty member elects not to be represented by the UFF, the
+The aforementioned grievance forms, as well as Appendix "H", may be filed by means of fax, United States mail, or any other recognized means of delivery.